AshwinPavanKadha/Excel-Sales-Analytics/README.md

 ## Technical & Soft Skills:
+- [x]	Mastering the Basics like cell formats, started with basic formulas like IF, SUMIF, COUNT, LOOKUPS (VLOOKUP, HLOOKUP, XLOOKUP) , INDEX & MATCH
-- [x]	Proficiency in ETL methodology (Extract, Transform, Load).
+- [x]	Proficiency in ETL methodology (Extract, Transform, Load) from various sources.
-- [x]	Skills to generate a date table using Power Query.
+- [x]	Mastered the Skills to generate a date table, clean data and transform data using Power Query.
+- [x]	Slicing & summarizing the data using Pivot table based on stake holder goal
-- [x]	Ability to derive fiscal months and quarters.
+- [x]	Ability to derive fiscal months and quarters as needed.
-- [x]	Establishing data model relationships with Power Pivot.
+- [x]	Establishing data model relationships with Power Pivot and Data Modelling , Relations.
-- [x]	Proficiency in incorporating supplementary data into an existing data model.
-- [x]	Utilizing DAX to create calculated columns.
+- [x]	Utilizing DAX to create calculated columns and measures like SUM,SUMX, CALCULATE.
+- [x]	Created appealing visuals 📊 using the features of diverse charts and formatted them to make presentable.
+- [x]	Derived insights 🔎 focused on stake holder goals which significantly helps in decision making 📉 for Marketing and Finance teams at AtliQ Hardware

 ## Soft Skills:
-- [x]	Refined understanding of Sales & Finance Reports
+- [x]	Refined understanding of Sales & Finance Reports and importance of data informed decision making
+- [x]	Gained the knowledge about the factors involved in decision making
 - [x]	Designing user-centric reports with empathy in mind.
 - [x]	Optimization of report generation through meticulous fine-tuning.
 - [x]	Developing a systematic approach to devising a report building plan.